rambodazimi/DNS-Client-System/README.md

 • name (required) is the domain name to query for.

-For example to query for www.mcgill.ca IP address using the McGill DNS server, enter: java DnsClient @132.206.85.18 www.mcgill.ca
+For example to query for www.mcgill.ca IP address using the McGill DNS server, enter:

+java DnsClient @132.206.85.18 www.mcgill.ca

-or to query for the mcgill.ca mail server using Google’s public DNS server with a timeout of 10seconds and at most 2 retries, enter: java DnsClient –t 10 –r 2 –mx @8.8.8.8 mcgill.ca
+or to query for the mcgill.ca mail server using Google’s public DNS server with a timeout of 10seconds and at most 2 retries, enter:

+java DnsClient –t 10 –r 2 –mx @8.8.8.8 mcgill.ca

+## Output Behaviour
+Your program should print output to STDOUT using the following standard format.
+The first lines should summarize the query that has been sent:

+DnsClient sending request for [name] Server: [server IP address]

+Request type: [A | MX | NS]

+Where the fields in square brackets are replaced by appropriate values.
+Then, subsequent lines should summarize the performance and content of the response.
+When a valid response is received, the first line should read:

+Response received after [time] seconds ([num-retries] retries)

+If the response contains records in the Answer section then print:

+***Answer Section ([num-answers] records)***

+Then, if the response contains A (IP address) records, each should be printed on a line of the form:

+IP <tab> [ip address] <tab> [seconds can cache] <tab> [auth | nonauth]

+Where <tab> is replaced by a tab character.
+Similarly, if it receives CNAME, MX, or NS records, they should be printed on lines of the form:

+CNAME <tab> [alias] <tab> [seconds can cache] <tab> [auth | nonauth]

+MX <tab> [alias] <tab> [pref] <tab> [seconds can cache] <tab> [auth | nonauth]

+NS <tab> [alias] <tab> [seconds can cache] <tab> [auth | nonauth]

+If the response contains records in the Additional section then also print:

+***Additional Section ([num-additional] records)***

+along with appropriate lines for each additional record that matches one of the types A, CNAME, MX, or NS.
+You can ignore any records in the Authority section for this lab.
+If no record is found then a line should simply be printed saying

+NOTFOUND

+If any errors occur during execution then lines should be printed saying

+ERROR <tab> [description of error]

+Be specific with your error messages.
+Some example of errors your DNS client may output are:

+ERROR <tab> Incorrect input syntax: [description of specific problem] ERROR <tab>

+Maximum number of retries [max-retries] exceeded

+ERROR <tab> Unexpected response [description of unexpected response content]